learn-js/learnjs/readme.md

 browserify
 ```

-Right now it'll only return help text.
+Without any options it'll only return help text.
 For more about browserify, check out the Introduction to browserify section.
-(TODO: link to that chapter)

 To learn more about `npm` run the command without any options: